20 BEST THINGS TO DO IN THE CATLINS – Ultimate Guide

 Book a day trip to Stewart Island

-Stewart Island is New Zealand’s third-largest island, located about 30 kilometres south of the South Island.
+Stewart Island is New Zealand’s third-largest island, located about 30 kilometers south of the South Island.
 From the Catlins you can perfectly visit Stewart Island during a day trip when taking the ferry from Bluff.
 You will cross the Foveaux Strait before setting foot on this beautiful nature reserve.
 Because it is not possible to bring your own car on the ferry, you can rent cars and motor scooters at the Oban Visitor Centre.

 There are many things to do on Stewart Island.
 Because the island is known to be a haven for the brown kiwi or Tokoeka, you can book this great tour to spot the native kiwi bird of New Zealand.
-Other species you can see on Stewart island are blue penguins and the rare yellow-eyed penguins.
+Other species you can see on Stewart Island are blue penguins and the rare yellow-eyed penguins.

 You can also book other tours to Stewart Island to see more of this beautiful island off the coast of the Catlins.